nreochWW/generator-lerna-typescript-react/README.md

 # generator-lerna-typescript-react

 #### [Yeoman] Generator for scaffolding a repository **([lerna-typescript-react])** and individual packages for building re-usable component libraries with React and Typescript.
-We use [Lerna] which is a deployment tool for serverless monorepos that optimizes the workflow around multi-package repositories with Git and NPM.
+We use [Lerna] which is a deployment tool for serverless monorepos that optimize the workflow around multi-package repositories with Git and NPM.

 [yeoman]: https://yeoman.io/
 [lerna-typescript-react]: https://github.com/nreochWW/lerna-typescript-react